 - Cut slits in the pastry.
 Cut a couple of slits in the top of the puff pastry before cooking to allow the steam to escape.

 - Keep the puff pastry cold.
-If the puff pastry gets too warm the butter will melt into the dough and then not correctly expand into flaky layers when it bakes
+If it gets too warm, the butter will melt into the dough, which will not correctly expand into flaky layers when it bakes.

 Frequently Asked Questions